git-semver/git-inspect/README.md

 The inspector collects information about:

-- Commits with duplicate message
+- Commits with duplicated message
 - Commits with long title message (more than 50 symbols in first commit message row)
 - Commits with short commit messages (without commit description rows)
 - Commits that are not linked to issues
 - Linearity of history
 - Obsolete branches
 - Supporting of GitFlow scheme

+Supported functionality

+- Inspection of local bare repository

 ## Install